YH1012Intel/Automation-Regression/README.md

 # Automation-Regression
-To automate the regression in mode of hardening, mock and qual to reduce human intervention
+To automate the regression in mode of hardening, mock and qual to reduce human intervention.
-\n
+.
+.

 # Version 1.1
 ## Steps to Trigger